 The Course Notes will help you develop the basic knowledge and understanding of principles needed to pass the exam.
-They incorporate the complete Core Reading and include full explanation of all the syllabus objectives, with worked examples and questions to test your understanding.
+They incorporate the complete Core Reading and include full explanation of all the syllabus objectives, with worked examples and questions (including some based on past exam questions) to test your understanding.